 Will I need to attend in person for a medical assessment?
-In some instances, it may be necessary for the assessor to book you in for a face to face asse
+In some instances, it may be necessary for the assessor to book you in for a face to face assessment.

 What format will the report take?
 The assessor will write a report to your employer that will include relevant information about your medical condition, recommendations regarding your fitness for work and likely timescale of return to work and any adjustments/restrictions required.
 This will help your employer to know how to accommodate your needs in the workplace.
 The report may also endeavour to answer any specific questions that have been asked by your employer.

 Can I have a copy of the report?
-Yes, in almost all circumstance you are entitled to receive a copy.
-Under the 2018 General Data Protection Regulations (GDPR) you will need to ask your employer (Data Controller) in the first instance.
-Your employer may issue you with a copy directly or provide us (the Data Processor) with permission to do so.
+Yes, in almost all circumstances you are entitled to receive a copy.
+Under the 2018 General Data Protection Regulations (GDPR) you will need to ask your employer (Data Controller) to provide you with a copy of your report.

 Occupational Health Assessment Consent